samscibelli/SMT_MAP_PIPELINE/README.md

 ## 8) Combine the Data

-If you have multiple maps you will need to combine the data.
+If you have multiple maps, which is usually the case, you will need to combine the data.
 To do this, you will first need to copy over the first file into a file you would like to combine all the scans into, e.g.,

             cp class_fqm_hu_atc_007.conv class_fqm_atc_007.comb